thanhtan2602/eShop/README.md

 ## Description

-Dự án E-Commerce này được phát triển để cung cấp một nền tảng mua sắm trực tuyến đầy đủ chức năng.
-Dự án bao gồm cả phần backend, frontend, CMS và được xây dựng bằng các công nghệ hiện đại như C# .NET 6 WebAPI cho phần backend và React TypeScript cho phần frontend.
+This E-Commerce project is developed to provide a fully functional online shopping platform.
+The project includes backend, frontend, CMS and is built using modern technologies such as C# .NET 6 WebAPI for the backend and React TypeScript for the frontend.

 ## Technical